memayukh/Active_Learning/README.md

 This folder contains 2 figures that describes the AL-OD and ALOD-RE algorithms proposed in our paper.

 # Results:
 This folder contains the results that we have achieved after simulating the experiment.
-It contains .xlsx files for each Query by Committee (QBC)
+The results have been stored in individual folders for the respective datasets.
+Each folder contains two .xlsx files for each Query by Committee (QBC) active learning method and Uncertainty Sampling (US) active learning method.